Genevieve

 Make sure you collect the right information

-One of the most significant distinctions between returning and new employees is that you're primarily concerned with their availability and what they desire.
-When you previously employed them, at that time, you assessed their suitability.
-Mostly, none of those conditions have changed and you now know they can do the job.
+One of the most significant distinctions between returning and new employees is that your primary interest is in their availability and what job they want.
+You will have assessed their suitability and eligibility to work when you previously employed them.
+Assuming none of those conditions have changed, you now know they can do the job.

 Ask about starting times, roles and get general feedback

-Also, knowing that they don't want to work is just as important so that you don't waste time.
-So we also need to know if the person doesn’t want to come back and also, just in case, provide the option to be contacted again in the following season.
+Knowing that someone doesn't want to work is just as important so that you don't waste time.
+So we need to know if the person doesn’t want to come back and also, just in case, provide the option to be contacted again in the following season.

-Take a look at the data we capture when contacting a person to assess them.
+Take a look at the data (values) we capture when contacting a person to invite them to return.
 A couple of small questions that provide a lot of business knowledge.

 Summary of Information to gather